martbetz/martbetz.github.io/terms-and-conditions.md

       General Disclaimer
    </h2>
    <p>
-This website is an independent and personal project on the part of the author and, whilst publicly accessible, is soley intended for the author’s reference only; as such, the author provides no guarantees regarding the accuracy or relevancy of the website’s content.
+This website is an independent and personal project on the part of the author and, whilst publicly accessible, is soley intended for the author’s reference only; as such, the author provides no guarantees whatsoever regarding the accuracy or the relevancy of any part of the website or it’s content.

 <br>
 <br>
 <!-- All content is reflective of style (for example, humorous and/or hyperbolic statements are exclusively intended as such; the author does not promote such statments as literal).